Search

 CNN Image Classification

-Image classification can be defined as the task of categorizing images into one or multiple predefined classes.
+Image classification is the task of categorizing images into one or multiple predefined classes.
 Although the task of categorizing an image is instinctive and habitual to humans, it is much more challenging for an automated system to recognize and classify images.

 The Success of Neural Networks

 Among deep neural networks (DNN), the convolutional neural network (CNN) has demonstrated excellent results in computer vision tasks, especially in image classification.
-Convolutional Neural Network (CNN, or ConvNet) is a special type of multi-layer neural network inspired by the mechanism of the optical and neural systems of humans.
+Convolutional Neural Networks (CNNs) are a special type of multi-layer neural network inspired by the mechanism of human optical and neural systems.

 In 2012, a large deep convolutional neural network called AlexNet showed excellent performance on the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 This marked the start of the broad use and development of convolutional neural network models (CNN) such as VGGNet, GoogleNet, ResNet, DenseNet, and many more.